Queensland restrictions from 17 December 2021

 The material can be downloaded and printed for display.
 The Australian Government has also released a coronavirus app and WhatsApp channel.
 The app is now available on Apple and Android devices.
 The WhatsApp channel can be accessed by entering aus.gov.au/whatsapp into your internet browser.
 Council has a free COVID-19 business resource kit for businesses and community organisations.

-Redland City Council has announced a $2 million social and economic stimulus package to assist ratepayers, businesses and community organisations.
+Redland City Council has dedicated officers to assist businesses who are struggling at this challenging time.
 The Australian Government has announced an economic stimulus package and developed fact sheets for the general public and industry.

 Contact Queensland Government on 1300 654 687 to find out about support if your small business has been impacted by the international outbreak of novel coronavirus (COVID-19).
 Local teams are ready to talk you through the support and services on offer.
 You can also visit the Business Queensland website for details.